-As part of FIAS’s cooperation with the organisation Peace and Sport, SAMBO athletes participate in Friendship Games, which are the culmination of the organisation’s extensive peacemaking programme.
+As part of FIAS’s cooperation with Peace and Sport, SAMBO athletes participate in Friendship Games, which are the culmination of the organisation’s extensive peace-making programme.

-FIAS have also been supporting United Nations campaigns, aimed at stopping violence against women.
+FIAS has also been supporting United Nations campaigns aimed at stopping violence against women.

 Amur Tiger Preservation

-A cooperation agreement was signed between the International SAMBO Federation (FIAS) and the "Centre for the Study and Conservation of the Amur Tiger" in 2015.
+A cooperation agreement was signed between FIAS and the "Centre for the Study and Conservation of the Amur Tiger" in 2015.

 The two parties jointly organise and run a variety of events directed at the development and popularisation of SAMBO, and attracting public attention to the problem of preserving and increasing the Amur tiger population.

-The Amur tiger population has decreased significantly during the 20th century, with the last census, conducted in 2005, claiming that no more than 500 remain in the wild.
+The Amur tiger population has decreased significantly during the 20th century, with the last tiger census, conducted in 2015, claiming that only around 523 remain in the wild.